rogerluiz/Miniscroll-JS/README.md

 _color of fund of tracker ex: "#1a8bb2"_

 **scrollbarSize:**
-_size of scrollbar, you can setar a size fix to scrollbar it ex: 300 this had left scrollbar with the height of 300px_
+_size of scrollbar, you can set a size fix to scrollbar it ex: 300 this had left scrollbar with the height of 300px_